Whistleblower Laws: What You Need to Know

-If the evidence supports the claim of the employee, OSHA will issue an order requiring the employer to take specific actions to provide relief to the employee—That is, to bring the employee back to his or her position before the retaliation.
+If the evidence supports the claim of the employee, OSHA will issue an order requiring the employer to take specific actions to provide relief to the employee—that is, to bring the employee back to their position before the retaliation.
 If the evidence doesn’t support the claim, OSHA will dismiss the claim.

 After they receive the OSHA decision, the employer or employee can request a hearing before an administrative law judge of the Department of Labor.
 There is also an appeals process of the DOL judge’s decision.

 Can I make a whistleblower complaint for Medicare fraud?